sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/oric-emulator.md

 This is a solid first release and a fun experiment, but there is plenty of room to improve.

-- [ ] Better framebuffer.
+- [x] ✅ Better framebuffer (implemented since v1.0.1beta).
 It refreshes at 50 Hz, but shows the previous frame instead of the latest one.
 - [ ] Joystick/gamepad support.
 - [ ] Floppy disk support.
 I removed it to save CPU cycles, but that is not the